Thomas McCarthy Fennell: Pardon

 Fennell remained in the Western Australian penal system until March 1871, when he received a conditional pardon under a Royal Clemency announced by William Ewart Gladstone the previous December.
 Banned from returning to the United Kingdom, Fennell sailed for New Zealand in May 1871.
 On arrival, he was immediately arrested and deported to New South Wales, as New Zealand had laws restricting immigration of ex-convicts.
 New South Wales had similar laws, but did not arrest him, presumably because he made known his intention of emigrating to the United States.
-He sailed for San Francisco on board the City of Melbourne.
+He sailed for San Francisco on board City of Melbourne.
 In 1872 he went to Connecticut.
 While there, he was approached by John Devoy about plans to rescue the military Fenians still in Western Australia's penal system.
 Fennell's suggestion was ultimately implemented in the Catalpa rescue.
 Although Devoy and the other Irish-Americans always credited Fennell with the original idea, Fennell himself claimed that the idea came from "two gentlemen in Australia whose names it would not be well to mention, and a Rev'd gentleman now out west in this country".

-In 1874 Fennell married Margaret Collins, and they moved to Elmira, New York.
-Fennell set up as the operator of the Commercial Hotel, and also served as the local agent for the Cunard Line, a city park commissioner, and Elmira's first Superintendent of Public Works.
-He helped to raise funds for various Irish causes, such as the Kilrush monument to the Manchester Martyrs.
+In 1874, Fennell married Margaret Collins, and they moved to Elmira, New York.
+Fennell established himself as the operator of the Commercial Hotel and also served as the local agent for the Cunard Line.
+Additionally, he held positions as a city park commissioner and Elmira's first Superintendent of Public Works.
+Fennell actively contributed to fundraising efforts for various Irish causes, including the Kilrush monument dedicated to the Manchester Martyrs.
 Fennell's first son, Thomas Francis Fennell was the head football coach at Penn State from 1904 to 1908.